 - Usually, it starts with turning your traffic into email subscribers.
 Use a tool like Leadpages to create a popup with a compelling offer — a free download, video, or email series.
 Provide something with real, tangible value — something actionable that your audience can implement.

 - What follows is an email nurture series.
-Use a tool like ConvertKit to create custom email set.
+Use a tool like ConvertKit to create a custom email set.
 Your email should have 5+ emails over the course of a week or two.
 Be vulnerable and tell a story to your audience.
 Your audience will continue opening your emails if they’re entertained!

 - Once you’ve shown value and thought leadership, give your audience a chance to book a call with you.
 Use a tool like Calendly or a Calendly alternative to enable them to schedule in just a couple clicks.

 2. Monetize Your Blog by Selling Other People’s Stuff: Affiliate Marketing